husseyexplores/image-zoom-extension/README.md

 # CTRL+Enter Image Zoom (Browser Extension)
-If you open an HD (zoomable) image in your browser tab, then you click click the image to zoom in/out.
-What if you  want to zoom with your keyboard?
+If you open an HD (zoomable) image in your browser tab, then you can click the image to zoom in and out.
+But what if you  wanted to zoom with your keyboard?
 Well, that is exactly the purpose of this extension.

 To toggle the zoom with your keyboard, just press `CTRL + Enter`.